2.1.5. Sigflow engine

 Managing the configuration of the protocols is done:

-By using default profiles such as Essential, Balanced, Deep, Paranoid and Performance: in order from most to least permissive
+By using default profiles such as Essential, Balanced, Deep, Paranoid and Performance.

 By modifying the content of the profile uploaded to the GCap